Empower Pharmacy Review

 Trust, safety, and what we could verify

 We confirmed Empower's structure directly from its own server-rendered site: a homepage that bills it as a '503A Compounding Pharmacy / 503B Facility' and a weight-management page describing its compounded and commercial options.
-There are no FDA warning letters on file in our record for this listing, and we found no public pricing to second-guess.
-We did not find — and therefore can't vouch for — any consumer-facing accreditation badge, support guarantee, or refund policy, because those simply aren't part of a B2B pharmacy's footprint.
+We found no public pricing to second-guess, and no consumer-facing accreditation badge, support guarantee, or refund policy — those simply aren't part of a B2B pharmacy's footprint.

 Bottom line